bogdanb/hpmor/README.md

 * `hp-markup.tex` - logical markup commands used in the text
 * `chapters/` - one file per chapter, included from `hpmor.tex` and the individual volumes `hpmor-N.tex`.
+* `spelling-list.txt` - a list of words used to spell-check the book.
 * `fonts/` - various fonts used
 * `latexmkrc` - configures latexmk to run LaTeX to build the PDFs.
 * `GNUMakefile` - contains targets to make a Zip of the PDFs and release them to GitHub.
 (Mostly of interest to project maintainers.) `make all` does the same as `latexmk` (see below), which may be useful for editor integration (e.g. Emacs).

 ## Building the book(s)